tobijk/caius/doc/_manpages/subprocess.md

 The `Popen` class takes the pain out of executing subprocesses with Tcl's `open` command.
 You can launch a process, monitor its status and redirect its standard input and output streams to alternative Tcl channels.
-With the use of pipes, you may even communicate with the process directly, even though you might prefer to use the `CliDriver`(3caius) module in that case.
+By using pipes, you may even communicate with the process directly, even though you might prefer to use the `CliDriver`(3caius) module in that case.

 ## API

-### ictl::class Subprocess::Popen
+### itcl::class Subprocess::Popen

 * `constructor` ?`-stdout` *chan*? ?`-stderr` *chan*? ?`-stdin` *chan*? ?`-timeout` *ms*?:
   Launch a subprocess and optionally redirect its standard input and output